You see people walking around dressed in long, white robes. You go outside and soon you get to know that you’re in Babylonia.

 Today, most of us don’t wear hats but when we salute others, we bring our hand to our forehead and jerk it forward, as if trying to remove a non-existent hat.
 Or we decrease our height with a slight head nod when we greet people.

-This is why even if a person believes that god is in his heart, he raises his hands and looks up to the sky when he prays.
+This is why even if a person believes that God is in his heart, he raises his hands and looks up to the sky when he prays.
 No one prays looking down in a canyon or a gorge.

 There is a reason why most temples, shrines and other holy places are often located atop mountains and hills.
 They are places of worship for something ‘higher’.
 Also, you might have noticed that the statues of the gods throughout history were all made very tall.
-The more powerful a god, the taller it’s statue.
+The more powerful a god, the taller the statue.

 Even today, when people make statues of famous political figures, freedom fighters or revolutionists, they make sure that these statues are tall enough, at least taller than humans.
 This gives these important historical figures a ‘godly’ status.